|Minimum Investment||$2,500||$5 million|

 To determine if a Fund is an appropriate investment for you, carefully consider the Fund’s investment objectives, risk factors and charges and expenses before investing.
 This and other information can be found in the Fund’s prospectus which can be obtained by clicking here or calling 1-866-777-8227.
 Please read it carefully before investing.
 There is no guarantee that the Funds will meet their stated objectives.

 The Morningstar RatingTM for funds, or "star rating", is calculated for managed products (including mutual funds, variable annuity and variable life subaccounts, exchange-traded funds, closed-end funds, and separate accounts) with at least a three-year history.
 Exchange-traded funds and open-ended mutual funds are considered a single population for comparative purposes.
 It is calculated based on a Morningstar Risk-Adjusted Return measure that accounts for variation in a managed product's monthly excess performance, placing more emphasis on downward variations and rewarding consistent performance.
+The Morningstar Rating does not include any adjustment for sales loads.
 The top 10% of products in each product category receive 5 stars, the next 22.5% receive 4 stars, the next 35% receive 3 stars, the next 22.5% receive 2 stars, and the bottom 10% receive 1 star.
 The Overall Morningstar Rating for a managed product is derived from a weighted average of the performance figures associated with its three-, five-, and 10-year (if applicable) Morningstar Rating metrics.
 The weights are: 100% three-year rating for 36-59 months of total returns, 60% five-year rating/40% three-year rating for 60-119 months of total returns, and 50% 10-year rating/30% five-year rating/20% three-year rating for 120 or more months of total returns.
 While the 10-year overall star rating formula seems to give the most weight to the 10-year period, the most recent three-year period actually has the greatest impact because it is included in all three rating periods.
-CAMMX was rated against 337 Mid-Cap Value funds over a three year period and 301 funds over a five year period.
-With respect to these Mid-Cap Value funds, CAMMX received a rating of 2 stars for the three year and 2 stars for the five year period, respectively.
-Past performance is no guarantee of future results
+CAMMX was rated against 356 Mid-Cap Blend funds over a three year period and 322 funds over a five-year period.
+With respect to these Mid-Cap Blend funds, CAMMX received a rating of 2 stars for the three year and 3 stars for the five year period, respectively.
+Past performance is no guarantee of future results.

 Performance data quotes are past performance and does not guarantee future results.
 The investment return and principal value of an investment will fluctuate so that an investor’s shares, when redeemed, may be worth more or less than their original cost and current performance may be lower or higher than the performance quoted.
 For performance data current to the most recent month-end, please call 1-866-777-8227.